Skip to main content

 • Vague commitments that can't be verified

-• Too many goals tracked simultaneously (more than 2-3 habits at once overwhelms any system)
+• Too many goals tracked simultaneously (more than 2 or 3 habits at once overwhelms any system)

 • Choosing a "yes person" as your partner who validates excuses rather than challenging them